SirLorrence/Simple-Raytracer/README.md

-# Path-Tracer
+# Simple RayTracer
- Path Tracer done in C++.
-Project to learning about how Raytracing works
+A simple Ray Tracer done in C++ that renders a ppm image.
+Project to learning about how Raytracing works.

+## Description in progress...